-- on an actual basis; - on a pro forma basis to give effect to the conversion of all outstanding shares of our convertible preferred stock into common stock immediately pric to the completion of this offering; and - on a pro forma as adjusted basis to give further effect to the receipt of the estimated net proceeds from the sale of shares of common stock in this offering at a price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.
+- on an actual basis; - on a pro forma basis to give effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 14,997,312 shares of or common stock upon the closing of this offering; and - on a pro forma as adjusted basis to give further effect to the receipt of the estimated net proceeds from the sale of shares of common stock in this offering at price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts ar commissions and estimated expenses payable by us.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of th prospectus, would increase (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by \$ millio assuming that the number of shares offered as set forth on the cover page of this prospectus remains the same, and after deducting the estimated underwriting discoun and commissions and estimated expenses payable by us.
-Each increase (decrease) of 1.0 million shares in the number of shares of common stock offered by us woul increase (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by approximately \$ millio assuming a price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwritir discounts and commissions and estimated expenses payable by us.
-The pro forma as adjusted information discussed above is illustrative only and will be adjuste based on the actual public offering price and other terms of this offering determined at pricing.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, wou increase (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by \$ million, assuming that the number of shares offered as s forth on the cover page of this prospectus remains the same, and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.
+Eac increase (decrease) of 1.0 million shares in the number of shares of common stock offered by us would increase (decrease) each of cash and cash equivalents, working capital, total asse and total stockholders' equity (deficit) by approximately \$ million, assuming a price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectu and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.
+The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.